Sam: When systems evolve that crush the spirit! When the law is corrupt! When people cry out for justice! But mostly, when it's fun.

 - Zaphod Beeblebrox, from The Hitchhiker's Guide to the Galaxy.

 - Fred and George Weasley from the Harry Potter books.
-While in school they take a positive delight in breaking rules, including a couple of actual wizarding laws, and messing with people but always remain on the 'good' side of things.
-After leaving school they open an amazingly successful joke shop.
+While in school they take a positive delight in breaking rules- including a couple of actual wizarding laws -and generally messing with people, but always remain on the 'good' side of things.
+After dropping out of school, they open an amazingly successful joke shop.

 - The Marauders would be another, at least when they were young, having actually broken the law by not registering to become animagi, and being a bit jerkier.

 - There's a number of them in Honorverse, given the scale of the whole franchise.